 What would we do without concealer?
 It’s the one makeup item anyone can use, even if makeup isn’t your thing.
-Dabbing a little concealer on a zit, dark spot, or under-eye dark circle can give you an instant confidence-boost and make even a “bad skin day” feel way better.
+Dabbing a little concealer on a zit, dark spot, or under-eye dark circle can give you an instant confidence boost and make even a “bad skin day” feel way better.
 But it’s important to be discerning with which concealer you use, especially if you’ve got acne-prone or sensitive skin.
-We’ve rounded up a handy list of concealers that won’t clog pores as part of our ongoing search for the best non-comedogenic makeup out there.
+We’ve rounded up a handy list of concealers as part of our ongoing search for the best non-comedogenic makeup out there.

-The best concealers for acne will depend on your unique skin type, but definitely opt for non-comedogenic concealers without irritating ingredients.
+The best concealers for you will depend on your unique skin type but definitely opt for non-comedogenic concealers without irritating ingredients.
 This applies to concealers for sensitive skin, too.
-Here’s how to check any product for irritating or pore-clogging ingredients!
+Here’s how to check any product for potentially pore-clogging ingredients!

 One of the main concerns for aging skin is creasing: when makeup such as concealer sinks into fine lines and wrinkles, it can sometimes make them seem more visible!
 Kinda defeats the purpose, right?
-If you’re having troubles with concealer creasing, try a non-comedogenic primer.
-Here are a few options that pass the CosDNA test:
+If you’re having trouble with concealer creasing, try a non-comedogenic primer.
+Here are a few we like:

 In an ideal world, concealer wouldn’t be such a necessity, right?
 That’s where we come in.
-Your custom Curology formula treats and prevents acne, hyperpigmentation (those pesky post-acne spots), age spots, fine lines, and more of your (sk)individual quirks.
+Your custom Curology formula treats and helps prevent acne, post-inflammatory hyperpigmentation (those pesky post-acne spots), age spots, fine lines, and more of your (sk)individual quirks.
 Try it out for a month with a free trial — just sign up at curology.com for your free consultation!